willgdjones/pydantic-ai/docs/results.md

 !!! note "Bring on PEP-747"
     Until [PEP-747](https://peps.python.org/pep-0747/) "Annotating Type Forms" lands, unions are not valid as `type`s in Python.

-    When creating the agent we nee to `# type: ignore` the `result_type` argument, and add a type hint to tell type checkers about the type of the agent.
+    When creating the agent we need to `# type: ignore` the `result_type` argument, and add a type hint to tell type checkers about the type of the agent.

 Here's an example of returning either text or a structured value